geocoder-php/GeocoderLaravel/README.md

 See the [Geocoder documentation](http://geocoder-php.org/Geocoder/) for a list of available adapters and providers.

-### Default Settings
+### Configuration
+#### Providers
-If you are upgrading and do not update your config file with the `cache-duraction` variable, cache will by default be disabled (it will have a `0` cache duration).
+If you are upgrading and have previously published the geocoder config file, you need to add the `cache-duration` variable, otherwise cache will be disabled (it will default to a `0` cache duration).
 The default cache duration provided by the config file is `999999999` minutes, essentially forever.

-By default, the configuration specifies a Chain Provider as the first provider, containing GoogleMaps and FreeGeoIp providers.
-The first to return a result will be returned.
-After the Chain Provider, we have added the BingMaps provider for use in specific situations (providers contained in the Chain provider will be run by default, providers not in the Chain provider need to be called explicitly).
-The second GoogleMaps Provider outside of the Chain Provider is there just to illustrate this point (and is used by the PHPUnit tests).
+By default, the configuration specifies a Chain provider, containing the GoogleMaps provider for addresses as well as reverse lookups with lat/long, and the GeoIP provider for IP addresses.
+The first to return a result will be returned, and subsequent providers will not be executed.
+The default config file is kept lean with only those two providers.

+However, you are free to add or remove providers as needed, both inside the Chain provider, as well as along-side it.
+The following is an example config with additional providers we use for testing:
 ```php
 use Http\Client\Curl\Client;
 use Geocoder\Provider\BingMaps\BingMaps;